 The AF/CONTROL/MF and IS switches are flush-mounted and low-profile, raised just enough for easy use, even with gloves.
 Canon's switches snap crisply into place.
 Slightly extra attention is necessary to get the 3-position AF/CONTROL/MF switch into its middle setting.

-Though not an L lens, this lens features significant dust- and moisture-resistance.
+Though not an L-series member, this lens features significant dust and moisture resistance.
 Notice that some of the switches are not fully sealed.

-Unlike the RF L counterparts, the RF 16-28mm STM lens lacks dust and liquid adhesion-resistant fluorine coatings on the front and rear lens elements, and fluorine-coated lens elements are noticeably easier to clean.
+Unlike the RF L counterparts, the RF 16-28mm STM lens lacks dust and liquid adhesion-resistant fluorine coatings on the front and rear lens elements.

 The RF 16-28 F2.8 STM's compact size and light weight are welcome advantages.